 Ratu R. Saraswati‘s work was named “I Beg I Promise”.
-The durational performance in which the artist wanted to translate the feeling of burden, self-punishment, helplessness and hope, left on the floor of the gallery three jute sacks, shredded kapok and a dress on a hanger.
+The durational performance in which the artist wanted to translate the feeling of burden, self-punishment, helplessness, and hope, left on the floor of the gallery three jute sacks, shredded kapok, and a dress on a hanger.
 The interactive girl picked up the hanger with the dress as if being in a self-service supermarket.
 She took off, running over the jute sacks, trying to get the dress fly as if it was a kite, while her camera-operating friend was shooting the scene.
 They repeated the jogging over the artwork several times so that they could choose the best moment later.
 They were not even slightly disturbed by the presence of my clicking camera.
 I guess they were thinking “the more, the merrier”?
 One could never overdo the internet fame?

 Selfies out of control

-To appreciate the art, one needs to look at it from the appropriate distance.
+To appreciate the art, one needs to look at it from an appropriate distance.
 Entering the artwork’s space doesn’t allow us to perceive the context.
 And the context in which these two girls readily jumped in was very clear.
 The artist even wrote it on the wall if they would have wanted to read it: our beliefs in the existence of sin, guilt and shame affect our seeing of the self-image.
 Those feelings can influence our ability to stop actions that are contrary to the moral and civilized, explained Saraswati.

 Lines should not be crossed

-Monica Hapsari‘s work “Antara” was also provoking the interaction (when using the word ‘provoke’, we should immediately remind ourselves on the rapists defending their actions with arguments of how the raped girl dressed provocatively).
+Monica Hapsari‘s work “Antara” was also provoking the interaction (when using the word ‘provoke’, we should immediately remind ourselves of the rapists defending their actions with arguments of how the raped girl dressed provocatively).
 The big black sphere was rotating on the top of the pyramid, placed in the corner of the room.
 The rectangular carpet of sand was covering the floor, with concentrating circles drawn in the sand.
-Probably the first visitor’s foot that crossed the line invited others to follow his/her footsteps.
+Probably the first visitor’s foot that crossed the line invited others to follow in his/her footsteps.
 The sand rings were now only looming.
-The interactive girl stepped courageously from sandless to a sandfull area, put her sunglasses on, sat down and posed as if she was on the beach.
+The interactive girl stepped courageously from sandless to a sandfull area, put her sunglasses on, sat down, and posed as if she was on the beach.

 We can witness this kind of brainless behavior invading many world museums and galleries, or cultural spaces in general.
 Art is becoming merely a decorative background of the truly remarkable content: our own image.
-If we didn’t record ourselves, our selfies, in front of “Mona Lisa”, it is as if we have never been in front of it!
+If we didn’t record ourselves, our selfies, in front of the “Mona Lisa”, it is as if we have never been in front of it!
 Likes and loves and pins approve our existence; they comfort our experiences.
 Without our selfies, we are not ourselves.

 Selfies in the shadow of small and busy personnel

-I was curious about Galeri Nasional’s intentions for this exhibition – was I missing on something?
+I was curious about Galeri Nasional’s intentions for this exhibition – was I missing something?
 These were clearly not the only visitors crossing the lines of artwork and good manners.
 The only official person working in this part of the complex was a young man at the entrance who was making sure that all visitors leave their bags there.

 “No, it is not allowed to touch those artworks”, he answered my question and added: “I think.”
-The instructions of how to treat the art are not clear even to the gallery’s employees!
+The instructions on how to treat the art are not clear even to the gallery’s employees!
 “There had to be another colleague of mine here, but he couldn’t come today…”, the young man started to apologize, as if I was trying to find the guilty person.
 I stopped his excuse delivering and explained how I only wish to understand the gallery’s policy, which results in the actions I find shocking.